mainmatter/mainmatter.com/src/calendar/2023-10-25-rust-on-the-web.md

 color: purple
 ---

-“Rust for the web” is a meetup organized by the Mainmatter team and the Rust Paris meetup group.
-The event is hosted by Qonto at their Parisian offices.
-Our Principal Engineering Consultant, Luca Palmieri, will be moderating a panel on using Rust in production.
+We are running a meetup together with the Rust Paris meetup group to talk about Rust for web and cloud applications.
+The event will be hosted by our friends at Qonto in their office in Paris.
+Our Principal Engineering Consultant, Luca Palmieri, will be moderating a panel on real world use cases and experiences with Rust in production.